DataDog/documentation/content/en/getting_started/synthetics/_index.md

 By unifying Synthetics with your metrics, traces, and logs, Datadog allows you to observe how all your systems are performing, as experienced by your users.
 The [Synthetics][1] homepage details all of this information to give you real-time status updates, response times, and uptimes.

 This guide shows you how to set up your first Synthetics test with Datadog.
-Follow the sections below to configure your API, browser test, or private location for internal-facing apps or private URLs.
+Follow the sections below to configure an API test, browser test, or private location for internal-facing apps or private URLs.

 ## Prerequisites

-The browser tests can be only recorded from **[Google Chrome][2]**.
-Datadog will prompt you to download this extension during the creation of the test.
-You can also download the [Datadog Record Test extension for Google Chrome][3].
+Browser tests can be only recorded from **[Google Chrome][2]**.
+Datadog will prompt you to download the Datadog Record Test extension during the creation of the test.
+You can also [download this extension directly from the Chrome Web Store][3].

 ## Create a Datadog account